-- Only use packaging where necessary, with 100% of the packaging we must use being reusable, recyclable or compostable.
+We will only use packaging where necessary, with 100% of the packaging we must use being reusable, recyclable or compostable.

-- Move from single use to reuse models where possible, supporting a closed loop economy whereby all our plastic packaging contains a minimum of 70% recycled content.
+We will move from single use to reuse models where possible, supporting a closed loop economy whereby all our plastic packaging contains a minimum of 70% recycled content.

 In 2019, Superdry became a signatory to the Ellen Macarthur Foundation’s ‘New Plastics Economy’ Global Commitment aimed at championing ‘Elimination’, ‘Innovation’ and ‘Circulation’ to ensure plastics never become waste or pollution.